 Lestat has teamed up with others to spread this false rumor.

 I do not believe him, and his word is without value with me.
-I receive A858 emails myself, and they definitely feel like they are authored by Schoenberger.
+I receive A858 emails myself, and they do feel like they are authored by Schoenberger.
 The linguistic indicators are minor, but they are cumulative, and as I stated, every single person that receives A858 emails ultimately concludes that they are sent by Schoenberger.
 Unless your name is Steve Outtrim, or you are a partisan ally of Thomas Schoenberger.

 In fact, the interview that I published with Arturo Tafoyovsky included evidence that Schoenberger did use the A858 email account.
 Rather than systematically rebut it, he protests his innocence, and demands more proofs.
 Again, I suspect that Schoenberger did not even read the interview.
 I replied: